Skip to content

 Booking an English Doctor on the Costa del Sol

-Emergency (112) is free and has English-speaking operators 24/7.
+Emergency (112) is the free public emergency number with English-speaking operators available.

 OnCall is a technology intermediary.
 Doctors are registered with the Colegio de Médicos de Málaga.